jeffreytwoods2/uvsim/README.md

 From uvsim's root page on GitHub, click on the green __<> Code__ button.
 This will open up a small menu, at the bottom of which you will need to click __Download ZIP__.
 This will download a __.zip__ folder with all of the necessary files onto your local machine.
 Go ahead and extract them into a directory of your choice.

 ### Running uvsim:
 To run uvsim, start by opening a new terminal or command line window.
+If you are using Windows, make sure to open your terminal application as an administrator.
 Then, navigate to the __uvsim_master__ directory (the location of this directory will depend on where you extracted the __.zip__ file).
+A virtual environment configuration exists to ensure that the Python packages necessary for this program do not conflict with any that may be saved on your machine.
+Before attempting to run the program, perform the following steps to enter the virtual environment:

+#### Windows
+1. In Powershell and related terminals, type `.\bin\Activate.ps1`.
+In CMD Prompt, type `.\bin\activate.bat`.
+2. Run the command `pip install -r requirements.txt`.
+3. To exit the virtual environment when you are done using the program, type `deactivate`.

+#### Mac/Linux
+1. Run the command `source ./bin/activate`.
+2. Run `pip install -r requirements.txt`.
+3. When you are finished, run `deactivate`.

+MacOS may not be able to run the custom Tkinter package inside of the venv depending on how you installed Python.
+If you use homebrew to install python-tk, the Tkinter package should then work correctly in venv.

 Finally, run the command `python3 main.py` If this doesn't work, you can also try replacing __python3__ with just __python__, or whichever version of python you have installed.

 Alternatively, you can use __VS Code__ to run it.
 To do so, make sure you have the Python extension installed before opening the __uvsim_master__ directory.
 Once you have the `main.py` file open, run it by using the play button in the top-right corner of the editor,